Comprehensive Master Guide · Medically Reviewed

 Proximal Hamstring and Adductor Lengthening for Spastic Hip Subluxation: An Intraoperative Masterclass

-Master the surgical technique for proximal hamstring and adductor lengthening in pediatric spastic hip subluxation.
-Thi…
+Master proximal hamstring and adductor lengthening for spastic hip subluxation.
+Learn to prevent hip displacement in pe…

 07